Earth Week & Year Round Going Green Projects

 Please fill out our Post Clean-up Report!

-Pitch in Week is a week long Town wide community cleanup program.
+Pitch-in to support the Town wide community cleanup program.
 This program provides all the tools you need to run a cleanup including gloves, masks, recycling bags and specially marked garbage bags.

 • Parks